Meteor-Community-Packages/stratosphere/README.md

 * directories.tmp: Directory where file uploads are temporarily uploaded to
 * directories.uploads: Directory where files are moved to and downloaded from after they have been verified
 * public.loginRequired: Whether a login is required.
 Default is false, true will result in errors for now.
+* public.url: The url of the package server
 * allowedUsers: Which user accounts are allowed on this server
 * meteorDeveloperAccount.clientId: Client id of your meteor accounts app
 * meteorDeveloperAccount.secret: Secret key of your meteor accounts app